UN Urges Independent Probe As Death Toll Rises In Colombia Unrest - UrduPoint

 "It is essential that all those who are reportedly involved in causing injury or death, including state officials, are subject to prompt, effective, independent, impartial and transparent investigations and that those responsible are held accountable," the UN High Commissioner said in a statement.

-- Dozens dead - In Cali, as across the country, poverty, joblessness, high unemployment and the fallout from the coronavirus epidemic have sparked widespread anger and resentment.
+- Dozens dead - In Cali, as across the country, poverty, joblessness, inequality and the fallout from the coronavirus epidemic have sparked widespread anger and resentment.

 The protests were initially against a proposed tax increase Colombians said would leave them poorer even as they struggled with pandemic-related loss of income.

-The proposal was quickly withdrawn, but the protests morphed into a wider denunciation of the government and its armed forces.
+The proposal was quickly withdrawn, but the protests morphed into a wider denunciation of the government and the armed forces.

-Official data shows 59 people have died in a month of unrest, with more than 2,300 civilians and uniformed personnel injured.
+Official data shows 59 people have died in just over a month of unrest, with more than 2,300 civilians and uniformed personnel injured.

 The NGO Human Rights Watch says it has "credible reports" of at least 63 deaths nationwide.